devans2048/CubeSolver/README.md

 additional features

 ## License
-This project is licensed under the MIT License, which can be found [here](LICENSE) Note that this project uses Qt 5.14.0 libraries, which are licensed under LGPLv3.
+This project is licensed under the MIT License, which can be found [here](LICENSE).
+Note that this project uses Qt 5.14.0 libraries, which are licensed under LGPLv3.
+Thus it is necessary to use these libraries in a way which complies with that license.
+For more information, see the [LGPLv3](https://opensource.org/licenses/lgpl-3.0.html)

 ## Credits
 Special thanks to Herbert Kociemba, who devised the Two Phase Algorithm, on which this program is based (Note that this program